burak-yildizoz/CMPE483/report.md

 ## Miscellaneous Functions
 * `constructor (address TL_contract) public`
+This is the constructor.
+The argument given is the address to the previously deployed ERC20 contract tokens which are desired to be used for buying lottery tickets and receiving rewards.

 * `fallback () external`
+Fallback function.
+Is left empty.

 * `receive () external payable`
+Payable receive function.
+Reverts with warning string.

 ## Gas Usages